The best professional tips for late summer garden colour

 Take a stroll around The Salutation in this video – it really is looking beautiful.

-The Salutation hotel and gardens are open every day of the year (gardens from 10am-5pm).
-There are also gardening events and workshops, such as the Dahlia Festival (15th/16th September 2018).
-And you can also see head gardener Steven Edney’s own garden with his partner Lou Dowle, when it’s open for the NGS on 30th Sept 2018 – it’s a wonderful tropical garden in East Kent.
+The Salutation hotel and gardens are now closed.
+But you can see head gardener Steven Edney’s own garden with his partner Lou Dowle, when it’s open for the NGS on 30th Sept 2018 – it’s a wonderful tropical garden in East Kent.

 Pin for reference: